top

 Sundowning & Disorientation in Dementia: What is it and How to Deal with it

-Confusion is obviously common in a person with Alzheimer’s disease (or a related dementia), but about one in five people with the disorder will become hyper-agitated in the evening.
-If you’ve been caring for your loved one during the day, this can be beyond frustrating.
-Fortunately, there is sound advice for combating the symptoms of sundowning.
+Confusion is common in people with Alzheimer’s disease or another form of dementia.
+About one in five people will become hyper-agitated in the evening, resulting in sundowning symptoms.
+If you’ve been caring for your loved one during the day, this can be frustrating.
+Fortunately, there is advice for helping with the symptoms of sundowning.

 Defining Disorientation and Sundowning

 Disorientation is a state of mental confusion that includes losing track of direction and time.
-A version of disorientation typical for people with mid- to late-stage Alzheimer’s disease, or related dementia, is sundowning.
+A type of disorientation typical for people with mid to late-stage Alzheimer’s disease is sundowning.
 Sundowning is also known as sundown syndrome and late-day confusion.
-It’s symptoms are increased confusion and stress in the late afternoon and evening.
+Its symptoms are increased confusion and stress that begins in the late afternoon or evening.

 Why Sundowning Happens

-If you ever wondered why dementia patients are worse at night, sundowning is the answer.
-Sundowning happens because someone who has dementia cannot maintain circadian rhythm, which our internal “body clock” that tells us when it’s time to be awake and when we should sleep.
-We spend our lives establishing these rhythms, but the deterioration of brain cells that causes Alzheimer’s also destroys a person’s sense of the time of day.
+If you have ever wondered why dementia patients have worse behavior at night, sundowning is the answer.
+Sundowning happens because someone who has dementia cannot maintain a circadian rhythm, which is our internal “body clock” that tells us when it is time to be awake and when we should sleep.
+We spend our lives establishing these rhythms, but the deterioration of brain cells from dementia destroys a person’s sense of the time of day.
+There can be several other noticeable factors that provoke sundowning and cause symptoms like irritation, agitation, alertness, or confusion.
+The other factors that lead to sundowning are:

 Solutions for Sundowning Challenges

-Help finding memory care communities that meet your requirements.
+Help to find memory care communities that meet your requirements.

-Medicaid eligibility test and free consult on qualifying.
+Medicaid eligibility test and free consultation on qualifying.

 Behavioral Solutions for Sundowning